 Whether you’re travelling for business or leisure, you want the right medical advice for your destination, activities and health status.
 The travel health experts at BWFHT are doctors and nurse practitioners who offer complete pre and post travel consultations to ensure a safe trip and a problem free return.
 Remember to bring your immunization record, a detailed itinerary and a completed travel questionnaire.

 There are fees associated with travel visits as travel medicine is not covered by the Canadian public health system (eg. OHIP).
 Some private insurance companies may provide coverage for certain travel vaccinations.
 We provide you with detailed receipts for insurance purposes.
 We will work with you according to your budget and list the vaccines in order of importance.

 The travel consultation fee DOES NOT include the cost of travel vaccinations.
 Visit our Fees page for more information on Travel Medicine fees associated with your visit.

 A travel medicine consultation can be provided for one individual or for groups up to a maximum of 5 people with identical itineraries.
 BWFHT offers discounts for group consultations.

-Vaccines: you can receive some or all of the recommended travel vaccinations the day of the consultation or return to the walk in clinic at any time to start or complete a recommended series.
+Vaccines: you can receive some or all of the recommended travel vaccinations the day of the consultation or return to the campus clinic at any time to start or complete a recommended series.
 For example hepatitis A is a series of 2 injections that need to be given at 2 separate visits.

 Vaccines are not always available due to manufacturer back-logs.
 As a result we are not able to guarantee access to a particular vaccine on the day of your appointment.